 - TgAA (Thyroglobulin Autoantibodies)

 Does your dog need all of these?
 Not necessarily.
-I recommend this panel if I see symptoms of thyroid disease, or if my free or total T4 are suspicious.
+I recommend this panel if I see symptoms of thyroid disease, or if my patient’s free or total T4 results are suspicious.
 These panels can be costly.
-While it would be great to get this information every year on all dogs over 7, it’s probably not necessary.
+While it would be great to get this information every year on all dogs over the age of 7, it’s probably not necessary.

 The laboratory you use may play an important role in diagnosing your dog correctly.
 In my practice, I use Hemopet Diagnostics for my thyroid panels.
 I use this laboratory because they give me breed specific reference ranges.
 This has helped many of my patients avoid being misdiagnosed.
 Talk with your veterinarian about what lab they use and if they would be willing to do a comprehensive thyroid panel.
 The veterinary school at Michigan State University is also a reputable laboratory for accurate diagnosis of thyroid disease.

 Like most disease, taking a holistic approach can result in the best outcome for your pet.
 It is important to note that some hypothyroidism in dogs is due to an autoimmune process.
 This means that the body attacks the thyroid gland, causing it to product less thyroid hormone.
 It’s poorly understood how many dogs suffer from this form of hypothyroidism.
 This is why checking for TgAA, or thyroid autoantibodies, is so important.
 This lab value checks to see if your dog’s body is attacking its own thyroid gland.
 Having an autoimmune disease changes the way your pet is vaccinated and treated in the future.

 The following is my treatment protocol for treating hypothyroidism: